 On the other hand, by installing a cloud-based PBX system, the customer has chosen to delegate full ownership of the voice system.
 Functions to do with trunk management, extensions, and the overall PBX administration will have to be done online via a cloud-based account.
 The solution gets delivered through the internet.
 In as much as cloud-based solutions come with VoIP software for call center, the customer will have to purchase the physical desk phones.

 A reliable internet connection remains a key requirement for cloud solutions.
 As a matter of fact, successfully running the cloud PBX entirely depends on the availability of a stable internet connection.
 So, in the event that the internet connection goes down, the PBX system will not be available.
 This is not the case with the appliance based PBX.

 Cloud PBX solutions tend to be much more flexible than an appliance-based phone system.
-For instance, shifting the official place of operation, say, from one country to the other will be much easier with a cloud-based solution.
+For instance, shifting the official place of operation, say, from one country to the other.
+This will be much easier with a cloud-based solution.
 What is more, a company can easily fold up operations without having to worry about how certain major can be disposed of.

 In conclusion, both cloud PBX solution and appliance-based PBX come with different strengths and value proposition.
 Maximizing the value provided will certainly depend on the company size plus financial capability.
 By the same token, the level of flexibility required and the availability of skilled staff still remain key factors.

 Contact us today for a very affordable on-premise PBX solution.
 As a VoIP PBX installer in Kenya, we also provide reliable cloud-based PBX telephone system.